Home > Pregnancy Health Issues > Abdominal and Pelvic Pain During Pregnancy

 Pelvic Pain

-Occasional aches in your pelvic region are common and usually nothing to worry about, but one in 35 women get pelvic joint pain (symphysis publis dysfunction).
+Occasional aches in your pelvic region are common and usually nothing to worry about, but one in 35 women get pelvic joint pain (Symphysis Publis Dysfunction).
 During pregnancy, a hormone called relaxin is released, which softens the joints ready for the birth of your baby.
 But for women with pelvic joint pain, the hormone goes overboard and causes the ligaments to soften and stretch too much.

 The pelvis is made up of four separate bones which are joined at the front by the symphysis pubis and it's normal for there to be a gap of 4-5mm between the two pubic points.
 During pregnancy, the gap widens by another 2-3mm, but when it stretches too far it results in pain and discomfort.
 This normally occurs from the second trimester onwards, but it can happen at any stage or even after you've given birth.